 - Festivals — like Sunfest, a world music and culture festival that is the second largest in Canada

-- Grand Theatre — a professional theatre that is Canada’s oldest continually performing playhouse
+- Grand Theater — a professional theater that is Canada’s oldest continually performing playhouse

-- John Labatt Centre — which brings in top-notch concerts and professional sporting events, like pre-season NHL games
+- Budweiser Gardens — which brings in top-notch concerts and professional sporting events, like pre-season NHL games

 - Labatt Memorial Park — the world’s oldest continuously used baseball grounds